 Lendy started life in 2012 but operated as the Saving Stream peer-to-peer leading platform until spring 2017 before reverting back to the Lendy name.
 Lendy operates exclusively in the UK real estate market by providing loans to both existing property purchases and new property development’s.

 The platform offers property backed investments lent at no higher than 70% of the property value.
 The investor is free to choose from a variety of property providing there are loan parts available to purchase at the time of browsing.
-Interest is earned daily but paid monthly (last day of the month) on active investments.
+Interest is earned daily but paid monthly (first day of the month) on active investments.

 There is no minimum account deposit or withdrawal for Lendy, with average advertised annualised return of 12% per annum (Rates can vary across properties).
 Loans tend to be for 6 month terms.
 An investor can either reinvest monthly interest or withdraw it.
 Lendy also operates a secondary market place to allow investors an early exit option if needed.
 All properties available for investment on this platform include an investment pack detailing everything you need to know about the loan arrangement, including intended use of borrowed capital; schedule of capital delivery; due diligence; surveyor reports; independent property valuation reports and much more.

 The property investment page

 The main page for the Lendy platform displays a list of properties currently available to invest in.
 Information displayed is as follows –